 Training your dog the essential basic commands will not only bring a better connection but will also teach life skills and help establish a positive relationship.

-The basic commands also increase your pet’s sociability and enhance companionship and loyalty during camping.
+The basic commands also increase your pet’s sociability and make for better companionship and loyalty during camping.
+They’re also absolutely essential if you want to let your dog off the leash at any point!

 Related topic: For dog training in general I highly recommend you get a program that walks you through step by step, such as Braintrainingfordogs.
 Certified dog trainer Adrienne Farricelli teaches you to train your dog to be the best dog he can by be using mental stimulation!
 Check out Dogpackr’s review to see if this is a fit for you!